kamil00110/Maerklin-6050-and-6023-communication-documentation/README.md

-6023:
+## 6023:
 The 6023 is a newer system that wants ASCII commands it ignores the standart comands unless set into compatibility mode which also deactivates ASCII comunication after each command a carrage retun(CR) is needed.
 It is limmited to 4 s88 modules (64 contacts) and it auto shut offs solenoids after 200 milliseconds which can be changed

-Baud: 2400    //acording to some sources it can handle 19200 Baud couldn't check because of wrong and janky cable type.
+- Baud: 2400    //acording to some sources it can handle 19200 Baud couldn't check because of wrong and janky cable type.
-Start bits: 1
+- Start bits: 1
-Word size: 8
+- Word size: 8
-Stop bits: 2
+- Stop bits: 2
-Parity: None
+-Parity: None

 Uses only These Serial Pins:

-Pin1 = TX
+- Pin1 = TX
-Pin2 = Used but Unknown yet
+- Pin2 = Used but Unknown yet
-Pin3 = GND
+- Pin3 = GND
-Pin4 = RX
+- Pin4 = RX
-Pin5 = CTS
+- Pin5 = CTS
-Pin6 = Used but Unknown yet
+- Pin6 = Used but Unknown yet

+## Sending the data:

 Bin Compatibility mode: Q (CR)